Oval Pool Installation Problems

 Hi.
 What I am seeing is the straps that bolt to the fronts of the brace channels.
 The channel is normally a U shape and it's easy for dirt to work its way up and under the channel causing the sand to collapse in this area.
 It appears the liner may be directly on the metal pool parts which is a very dangerous situation.

 Most pools now days, since this problem has been going on for years, provide foam fillers that are used to cap off the ends of the fillers.
 These were either not provided or not used.
 If they were not provided some provision must be made for packing enough dirt in and around this area so this does not happen.

-to do about it.
-Hopefully the company will stand behind there work or you possibly have some leverage.
+do about it.
+Hopefully the company will stand behind their work or you possibly have some leverage.

 I'm sure they will try to use the same liner as new ones are expensive.
 The thing is, they need to be really good to make this kind of repair and reuse the same liner, and leaving it looking half way decent.